Barclays faces Libor claim in landmark UK court case

-Guardian Care Homes, a residential care home operator based in Wolverhampton, central England, is suing Barclays over the alleged mis-selling of interest rate hedging products known as swaps on which it has lost 12 million pounds.
+Guardian Care Homes, a residential care home operator based in Wolverhampton, central England, is suing Barclays over the alleged mis-selling of interest rate hedging products known as swaps on which it has lost 12 million pounds ($19 million).

 The company says it should be fully compensated for its losses because the swap rates were based on Libor.
 Barclays agreed to pay $450 million in fines to U.S. and British authorities in June to settle allegations that it manipulated Libor and other key interest rates.
 More than a dozen other banks are also being investigated.